tapilab/sclust/README.md

  	 	I am going to sing	0.401597
 1	2	do you sing???	-
 ```
+Here, the first column is cluster frequency, the second column is cluster id.
+You can optionally print the most recent `k` documents added to the cluster.

 The nice thing is you can pipe a large file and see the clusters change as documents are read.
 E.g.,